Table of Contents

 Definition of Thalassemia

-Thalassemia is a microcytic-hypochromic anemia.
-Its cause is a decreased synthesis of one or several globin chains.
-Since globin synthesis is flawed, the disease is one of the so-called hemoglobinopathies.
+Thalassemia is microcytic-hypochromic anemia.
+It is caused by the decreased synthesis of 1 or several globin chains.
+Since globin synthesis is flawed, the disease is 1 of the so-called hemoglobinopathies.
 Depending on which globin chain is affected by the disorder, one speaks of α- or ß-thalassemia.

-Thalassemias are caused by gene mutations leading to decreased production of globin protein.
+Thalassemias are caused by gene mutations leading to the decreased production of globin protein.
 Deletions of α-globin genes cause α-thalassemia.
-There are two α-globin genes closely linked on chromosome 16.
-There is a total of 4 alleles.
+There are 2 α-globin genes closely linked on chromosome 16 and a total of 4 alleles.

 Epidemiology of Thalassemia

 Since thalassemia more frequently occurs in the Mediterranean area, including Turkey, it is also referred to as ‘Mediterranean anemia.’
 However, it can be found worldwide.
-It is estimated that ca. 3% of the world population carry at least one ß-thalassemia gene.
-In Germany, the most frequent form is heterozygous ß-thalassemia.
+It is estimated that approx. 3% of the global population carries at least 1 ß-thalassemia gene.

 Etiology of Thalassemia

-Thalassemia is an inherited autosomal-codominantly.
-At heterozygosity, a milder form of the disease develops (minor thalassemia).
-At homozygosity, the severe form (major thalassemia) can be observed.
+Thalassemia is an inherited autosomal-codominant.
+A milder form of the disease develops with heterozygosity (minor thalassemia) whereas the severe form (major thalassemia) can be observed with homozygosity.
 There is also an intermediate thalassemia form.
-The primary causes are genetic defects, which form the pathogenetic basis of the decreased synthesis of one of several polypeptide chains of the globin molecule.
+The primary causes are genetic defects, which form the pathogenetic basis of the decreased synthesis of 1 of several polypeptide chains of the globin molecule.

 The characteristics and severity of the disease depend on the number of genes deleted: